myuniverse8/myuniverse8.github.io/README.md

 Features:
   - get photos of provided user with possibilities to get only last 20 photos
   - get posts with comments (including own replies) with possibility to sort them by post date/comment date/comments count/likes count
-  - get tags/locations/commentators/likers of selected photos with possibility to sort by name or by photos count of selected option
+  - get tags/locations/commentators/likers of selected photos with possibility to sort them by name or by photos count of selected option
   - download big photos of loaded posts
   - possibility to restrict selected data (posts/comments/etc.) by providing dates